isc-projects/bind9/doc/notes/notes-current.rst

   libuv, treat it as a network failure, mark the server as broken and don't try again. :gl:`#4005`

+- The :any:`max-transfer-time-in` and :any:`max-transfer-idle-in` options
+  were not implemented when the BIND 9 networking stack was refactored in 9.16.
+The missing functionality has been re-implemented and incoming zone transfers now time out properly when not progressing.
+  :gl:`#4004`

 Known Issues
 ~~~~~~~~~~~~